saucelabs/sauce-school/codelabs/Module5_SeleniumJS.md

 Now you can go to your project and set up your credentials.
 Go back to your Jenkins dashboard, choose the project you created, and then **Configure **in the menu.
 Scroll down, and under **Build Environment**, click the **Sauce Labs Options** checkbox.
 Make sure the credentials you just set up are listed here.

+You can configure a failed build to trigger things like e-mail messages or send information directly to Jira tickets.
+You can find out more[ here](https://plugins.jenkins.io/email-ext/).
+All you need to do to get started is go to Manage Jenkins > Manage Plugins and search for an email plugin in available plugins

 ### Run Tests with Sauce OnDemand